Flyers’ Yandle ties NHL Iron Man mark at 964 straight games

 The 35-year-old Yandle started his streak March 26, 2009, with Phoenix, and he has played 1,074 games with the Coyotes, New York Rangers and Florida Panthers.

-A three-time All-Star, Yandle is in his first season with the Flyers and set the mark when he hit the ice for the third shift of the game against Dallas.
+A three-time All-Star, Yandle is in his first season with the Flyers and set the mark when he hit the ice early in the Flyers’ 3-1 loss to Dallas.
 He waved to the crowd from the bench when his milestone was acknowledged on the big screen.

+”It wasn’t really something I expected.
+I just kind of never really thought about it,” he said. ”I saw the guys standing for me, cheering.
+All the fans.
+It definitely meant a lot.”

 Jarvis played 964 straight games over his entire career from Oct.
 8, 1975, to Oct.
 10, 1987, with Montreal, Washington and Hartford.
 He never played a game outside the streak.